 Yours, Mine, and Ours provides examples of:

-- Babies Ever After: Astonishingly, one of the final subplots is Helen conceiving and giving birth to her 9th (and the family's 19th) child.
+- Babies Ever After: One of the final subplots is Helen conceiving and giving birth to her 9th (the family's 19th) child.
 Presumably the baby, being the first that Helen and Frank have together, is meant to represent the family's unitedness.

-- Butt Monkey: Phillip, in the latter half of the movie.
+- Butt-Monkey: Phillip, in the latter half of the movie.
 In a scene about the blended family's morning routine, Phillip can't manage to get his hands on any of the breakfast foods heading around the table (forcing him to settle for an "oatmeal sandwich" on the go), can't squeeze the last of the toothpaste out of the bottle (though Mike helps him with this), and is the only one who can't find a pair of galoshes that fits him, causing him to stumble and finally land his stocking feet in the mud (fortunately, Mike rescues him again).
 Later, he gets into an argument with the teacher about his surname (legally it's still "North", but he wants to use "Beardsley"), culminating in a fight with another kid that gets him a black eye.
+To top it all off, the poor kids Christmas bicycle falls apart as soon as he tries to ride it.Phillip: It had my name on it, all right.

 - New Child Left Behind: Helen discovers she's pregnant shortly after finally convincing Frank to go back on the Enterprise.
 Knowing he'll refuse to leave if he finds out (and with his projected absence being only six weeks), she opts not to tell him.
 His absence ends up being prolonged multiple times, and he doesn't learn of her pregnancy (and immediately fly back home) until about a month before she gives birth.